karttur/machinelearning/_posts/2018/2018-01-30-machinelearning-linreg.markdown

     regmod = RegressionModel(columns,target)
 ```

-You now a skeleton python module, and the next thing you need is an import function to get the dataset to model using machinelearning.
+You now have a skeleton python module, and the next thing you need is an import function to get the dataset to model using machinelearning.

 ## Get dataset